 How To Calculate Passive Perception

-Mastering Passive Perception: A Comprehensive Guide to Calculating and Improving Your Awareness
+Mastering Passive Perception: A full breakdown to Calculating and Improving Your Awareness

 Passive Perception, a crucial skill in many tabletop role-playing games (TTRPGs) and even applicable to real-world observational skills, often leaves players confused.
-This comprehensive guide will demystify Passive Perception, explaining how to calculate it, improve its effectiveness, and how it differs from active perception checks.
-We'll delve into the mechanics, the strategy, and the subtle nuances that separate a keen observer from a clueless adventurer.
+This full breakdown will demystify Passive Perception, explaining how to calculate it, improve its effectiveness, and how it differs from active perception checks.
+We'll walk through the mechanics, the strategy, and the subtle nuances that separate a keen observer from a clueless adventurer.

 Understanding Passive Perception: More Than Just a Number